 Why go Roth?
 There is an assumption behind every Roth IRA conversion – a belief that income tax rates will be higher in future years than they are today.
-If you think that will happen, then you may be compelled to go Roth.
+If you think that will happen, then you may be compelled to complete a Roth Conversion.
 After all, once you are age 59½ and have had your Roth IRA open for at least five years (five calendar years, that is), withdrawals of the earnings from your Roth IRA are exempt from federal income taxes.
-You can withdraw your Roth IRA contributions tax free and penalty free at any time.1,2
+You can withdraw your Roth IRA contributions tax free and penalty free at any time.

 Why not go Roth?
-Two reasons: the tax hit could be substantial, and time may not be on your side.
+Although we can typically show you many reasons to favor a ROTH Conversion, here are two reasons to consider: the tax hit could be substantial, and time may not be on your side.

-A Roth IRA conversion is a taxable event.
-The I.R.S. regards it as a payout from a traditional IRA prior to that money entering a Roth IRA, and the payout represents taxable income.
-That taxable income stemming from the conversion could send you into a higher income tax bracket in the year when the conversion occurs.2
+A Roth IRA conversion is a taxable event, the conversion amount is added to your taxable income.
+The increase in taxable income could send you into a higher income tax bracket in the year when the conversion occurs.

 If you are nearing retirement age, going Roth may not be worth it.
-If you convert a large traditional IRA to a Roth when you are in your fifties or sixties, it could take a decade (or longer) for the IRA to recapture the dollars lost to taxes on the conversion.
-Model scenarios considering “what ifs” should be mapped out.
+For most people, there is a sweet spot from the time you retire until RMD age where you are in a lower tax bracket.
+This is the timeframe that is usually most advantageous for converting.
+Even if you convert during this timeframe (normally your 60s), it may take a decade (or longer) for the IRA to recapture the dollars lost to taxes on the conversion.
+Model scenarios considering “what ifs” should be mapped out

 In many respects, the earlier in life you convert a regular IRA to a Roth, the better.
 Your income should rise as you get older; you will likely finish your career in a higher tax bracket than you were in when you were first employed.
 Those conditions relate to a key argument for going Roth: it is better to pay taxes on IRA contributions today than on IRA withdrawals tomorrow.